 The Mentor Coaching hours must occur over a three-month period or longer.
 Of the 10 hours of mentoring, three hours must be one-on-one.
 The remaining seven hours may be one-on-one or in a group.

 For the PCC Credential, the Mentor Coach must be a current ICF Credential-holder in good standing at the PCC or MCC level.

 Visit the Mentor Coaching page for more information about mentoring and, if needed, to find a mentor coach.

-Candidates on the PCC ACSTH and Portfolio application paths are required to pass a performance evaluation.
+Candidates on the PCC Level 1 / ACSTH and Portfolio application paths are required to pass a performance evaluation.
 This evaluation consists of an ICF Assessor’s review of two recorded coaching sessions with a transcript submitted by the applicant.
-Candidates on the ACTP application path passed a performance evaluation as part of their completion of the program.
+Candidates on the Level 2 / ACTP application path passed a performance evaluation as part of their completion of their coaching education program.